 A deadline-day capture from Wigan Athletic in September 2014, McArthur made his Eagles debut in a goalless draw against Burnley and completed a century of appearances when he featured against Southampton in Roy Hodgson's first game as manager in September 2017.

-However, he found his shooting boots last season when he netted five times before December to record his best goalscoring season in English football.
+However, he found his shooting boots in 2017/18 when he netted five times before December to record his best goalscoring season in English football.
 In 18/19, he scored three times.

 The midfielder began his career with Hamilton Academical where he spent five years before making the move south of the border to Wigan in July 2010.